MBARI-BOG/MBON-Protocols/eDNA_extraction_V3.md

 #### <sup>1</sup>Monterey Bay Aquarium Research Institue, Moss Landing, CA
 ##### December, 2020

-# This protocol is a modified version of the Qiagen DNeasy 96-sample protocol: Purification of Total DNA from Animal Tissues
+### This protocol is a modified version of the Qiagen DNeasy 96-sample protocol: Purification of Total DNA from Animal Tissues

-### This protocol is designed for high-throughput purification of total DNA from animal tissues, including rodent tails.
+## Preparation

-#### Important points before starting
+#### Important points before starting (from the original Qiagen DNeasy 96 Blood and Tissue Kit Protocol)
-- If using the DNeasy 96 Blood & Tissue Kit for the first time, read “Important Notes”
+- If using the DNeasy 96 Blood & Tissue Kit for the first time, read “Important Notes” (page 15).
-- (page 15).
 - All centrifugation steps are carried out at room temperature (15–25°C).
 - Optional: RNase Away may be used to digest RNA during the procedure.
 RNase A is not provided in the DNeasy 96 Blood & Tissue Kit (see “Copurification of RNA”, page 19).